18F/handbook/docs/engineering/drupal-site-building.md

 #### Tips

-* It’s not always worth bothering with an AddThis/ShareThis/AddtoAny Drupal module; adding code to tpl.php files can sometimes be easier.
+* It's not always worth bothering with an AddThis/ShareThis/AddtoAny Drupal module; adding code to tpl.php files can sometimes be easier.

 ### <a name="settings"></a>We capture configuration settings in code.